indreshverma2004/Tle/read.md

 2. **LeetCode**
 3. **CodeChef**

-API endpoints are defined in the `API_URLS` object in the Index component:
+API endpoints are defined in the `API_URLS` object in the frontend:

 ```javascript
 const API_URLS = {